 Then there’s the team pitted against Mr. Reynolds/Selleck—the St. Louis University Billikens, pictured above (creepy dream imp).
 What’s a Billiken, you ask?
 Turns out, it’s a strange little chubby elf first seen by a St. Louis art teacher and illustrator, Florence Pretz in a dream.
 Ms. Pretz patented the design of the Billiken in 1908—because that’s what you do when mysterious figures visit you in your dreams—and the university followed suit by adopting the imp as their official logo, again, because that’s what you do.
+Graphically designing is not an easy task.
+It takes a whole lot of imagination.
 So that one made it a little further than it would have on looks alone just because that’s quite a story, and we like a strong story in a brand.
 Plus you’ve gotta give it to St. Louis U. for supporting such an odd idea.

 Saint Mary’s won out with their well-wrought acronym that pulled in a nice older look with their red Gaels crest.
 Plus, what is up with that seemingly sad, arthritic tiger on Memphis’ logo?
 As Katie put it, “It looks like he’s about to eat a big bucket of popcorn.”